wozniakjan/kmg/killercoda/autoscale.md

 ### Step 1: Configure `HTTPScaledObjects` for Application Versions
 To start autoscaling based on HTTP load using KEDA http-add-on, there are few steps you as a application developer need to take.

-`HTTPScaledObject`{{}} for application version `app-1`{{}} tells  KEDA to start autoscaling this particular deployment of our application, so as soon as this object is created in `kube-api`{{}}, KEDA will scale down the pods to 0.
+One is to create `HTTPScaledObject`{{}} for application version `app-1`{{}}.
+This tells KEDA to start autoscaling this particular deployment of our application, so as soon as this object is created in `kube-api`{{}}, KEDA will scale down the pods to 0.
 ```yaml
 cat << 'EOF' | kubectl apply -f -
 kind: HTTPScaledObject